webix-hub/docs/data/desktop/printing.md

 	- "current" - all data from the current sheet (default)
 	- "selection" - selected data from the current sheet
 - **sheetnames** - (*boolean*) renders name of sheets for each table.
 True by default.

+SpreadSheet is equipped with the printing user interface out of the box.
+Read more about it in the related [SpreadSheet documentation](spreadsheet/printing.md).

 Configuring Printing Environment
 ------------------------------